 No-Transfer Secondary Fermentation

 First, there is no need to transfer to a secondary fermenter with a conical fermenter.
-You can simply open the bottom valve to remove the sediment that falls out of suspension during fermentation.
+You can simply open the bottom valve to remove the sediment that falls out of suspension during primary fermentation.
 You do not need to risk oxidizing the beer moving it to a second fermenter.
 This also improves your beer’s clarity, and avoids getting sediment into your kegs or bottles.

 Easy Yeast Harvesting